 It wasn't so much that Patsy turned her back on country music as much as she expanded beyond it, while still keeping its essence in the core of her songs.

-Country music took her as its own anyway, with Nashville becoming more of a home to her than Winchester ever was.
-When she died, her body was brought home to Winchester for burial.
+Country music took her as family anyway, with Nashville becoming more of a home to her than Winchester ever was.
+When she died at 30, at a tragically too-young age of 30, her body was brought home to Winchester for burial.
 Miles of cars followed her hearse to the graveyard, but most of them were limos from Nashville.